axe-api/docs/docs/architecture-concepts/analyzing/README.md

 ## What Is Next?

-Axe API performs a lot of operations in the initialization process.
+Axe API performs a lot of operations in the booting process.
 But you don't have to worry about it at all.
 Because whenever you made a mistake or forget something, Axe API will remind you.
-If you can see the API is listening to HTTP requests, this means that the initialization process is over.
+If you can see the API is listening to HTTP requests, this means that the booting process is over.
 Now, it is time to handler requests!